-I recently started a writing group.
-A women’s writers’ group to be exact.
-The name of our group is Bics’n’Brunch because I had visions of doing lots of lovely writing, and then celebrating with lots of lovely brunch (and rivers of booze…) but so far, all we’ve managed is lots of lovely writing, lunch and coffee and I’m okay with that.
+I’ve written before about the benefits of writing groups and recently I decided to start my own.
+A women’s writers’ group.
+We call ourselves Bics’n’Brunch because we had visions of doing lots of lovely writing, and then celebrating with lots of lovely brunch (and rivers of booze…) but so far, all we’ve managed is lots of lovely writing, lunch and caffeinated beverages and I’m okay with that.
 For now.

 So we had our third meeting yesterday and we have a nice mix of members.
 And we’re all We have a member who has produced a short film and won a competition to have it screened.
 We have a member who has written the bones of a memoir.
-We have a member who has written a collection of short stories and is starting the path to self-publication (here’s her website: https://elizabethscullen.wixsite.com/author-liz-cullen ).
-We have a member who writes a self-development blog.
+We have a member (Liz Cullen) who just launched her website and who has written a collection of short stories.
+She is now starting the path to self-publication.
+We have a member (Maria Colgan) who writes a personal development blog.
 We have a member who is a former journalist.
-We have a number of members who are just starting out with creative writing of all genres, and I’m excited about the future of our little group, and the future of our writing and the friendships we will make.
+We have a number of members who are just starting out with creative writing, and I’m excited about the future of our little group, and the future of our writing and the friendships we will make.
 And I’ve learned so much and I want to share it with anyone who thinks they want to set up a writers’ group.
 So here are some tips:

-Identify the reasons why you want to set the group up and who you want to include:
+1. Identify the reasons why you want to establish a group and who you want to include: